zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

    * - ``redirectUrl``

-       .. type:: string
+       .. type:: string|null

-     - The URL the customer will be redirected to after completing or cancelling the payment process.
+     - The URL your customer will be redirected to after completing or canceling the payment process.

-       Note the URL will not be present for recurring payments.
+       .. note:: The URL will be ``null`` for recurring payments.

    * - ``webhookUrl``

        .. type:: string
+          :required: false

      - The URL Mollie will call as soon an important status change takes place.